mafintosh/slides/nodejsconf-it-workshop/code/7/problem.md

 })
 ```

-In the above example the resulting network would be like this
+In the example at the beginning the resulting network would be like this
 ```
 eduardo <-> mafintosh <-> watson
 ```